Egypt–Slovenia relations

-Egyptian-Slovenian relations are foreign relations between Egypt and Slovenia.
+Egypt-Slovenia relations are foreign relations between Egypt and Slovenia.
 Since September 2007, Egypt has an embassy in Ljubljana.
 Slovenia has an embassy in Cairo (opened in 1993).
 Both countries are members of the Union for the Mediterranean.

-In the late 19th and early 20th century significant number of Slovenian women known as Aleksandrinke were sent to Egypt to work as housemaids and nannies.
+In the late 19th and early 20th century, a significant number of Slovenian women known as Aleksandrinke were sent to Egypt to work as housemaids and nannies.

 Diplomatic visits

-In June 1999, Slovene Prime Minister Janez Drnovsek met Egyptian Prime Minister Kamal al-Janzuri in Cairo.
+In June 1999, Slovene Prime Minister Janez Drnovšek met Egyptian Prime Minister Kamal Ganzouri in Cairo.
 They discussed means of boosting bilateral cooperation in the various domains especially the economic one.

 In May 2007, Slovene Transport Minister Janez Bozic met his Egyptian counterpart Mohamed Mansour in Cairo.
 Their talks focused on boosting transport ties between the Egyptian port of Alexandria and the Slovenian port of Koper.
 Bozic said there was greater demand for the shipment of perishable goods, such as fruit and vegetables.